Open Data Hub logo

 Verification

-• The notebook file displays in the File Browser in the left sidebar of the JupyterLab interface.
+• The notebook file appears in the File Browser in the left sidebar of the JupyterLab interface.

 • You can open the notebook file in JupyterLab.